 I’ve also made sure that, despite their differences, they all offer a particularly Mexican flavour – allowing you to savour the full range of the country’s coffee.

-I’m confident that these five will all provide a unique and welcoming specialty experience, giving you a glimpse into the coffee culture of this exciting city.
+I’m confident that these five will all provide a unique and welcoming specialty experience, giving you a glimpse into the coffee culture of Mexico City.

 A cozy coffee house that’s been around for six years, Avellaneda is home to a passionate and accomplished set of staff.
 In particular, owner, barista, and roaster Carlos de la Torre is a two-time Mexican Brewers Cup Champion (2014 and 2015).